dbos-inc/dbos-docs/docs/explanations/application-structure-explanation.md

 export { OperationClass1, OperationClass2 } from './FileA';
 export { OperationClass3 } from './operations/FileB';
 ```
-You can also configure the entrypoint in our [configuration file](../api-reference/configuration#runtime).
+You can also configure a list of entrypoints using the `runtimeConfig` section of the [configuration](../api-reference/configuration#runtime).

 As for the rest of the directory: